actris-cloudnet/dataportal-docs/api/data-portal.md

 - `uuid`: UUIDv4 identifier.
 - `version`: String identifying file version.
 Empty string on volatile files.
 - `pid`: The persistent identifier of the data object.
 Empty string for data objects that do not have a PID, such as volatile files.
+- `dvasId`: DVAS data portal identifier.
 - `volatile`: `true` if the file has been modified recently and may change in the future,
+- `tombstoneReason`: Reason for tombstoning the file. `null` for valid files.
 - `legacy`: `true` if the file is legacy data, `false` if it has been processed with CloudnetPy.
   `false` if the file has not been changed recently and will not change in the future.
 - `measurementDate`: The date on which the data was measured, `YYYY-MM-DD`.